19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2005]

-(5A) Notwithstanding subsection (5), the amount of qualifying deduction to be deducted for the year of assessment 2009 or 2010 shall not exceed $200,000; and in the case of a company shall be determined by the formula

-where A

-is any amount deducted against assessable income subject to tax at the rate of tax specified in section 43(1)(a); and

-B

-is any amount deducted against assessable income subject to tax at any concessionary rate of tax divided by the adjustment factor for that concessionary rate of tax.

-[27/2009]
+(5A) [Deleted by Act 39 of 2017 wef 26/10/2017][27/2009]

-(6) Any person deducting any qualifying deduction for any year of assessment against his assessable income for the immediate preceding year of assessment or any of the 3 immediate preceding years of assessment (as the case may be) under this section shall notify the Comptroller and make an election to make such deduction —
+(6) Any person deducting any qualifying deduction for any year of assessment against his assessable income for the immediate preceding year of assessment under this section shall notify the Comptroller and make an election to make such deduction —

 (a) in the case of an individual, not later than 30 days from the date of service of the notice of assessment on him; and